siddhartha313/gravity-assist-intcode-python/README.md

 GITHUB CI Run/Launch:
 Commit or push or make any pull request in the GIT repository 'Main' branch will trigger the GITHUB workflow which provides the output.
-The solution results is provided with screenshots in the document present in the GIT Repository: Solution-Screenshots.docx
+The solution results is provided with screenshots in the document present in the GIT Repository: Solution-Screenshots.docx A small presentation is also present in Gravity Assist-Presentation.pptx

 ## Authors